Computer Use Policy

-Access to computer systems and networks owned or operated by Milligan College imposes certain responsibilities and obligations and is granted subject to college policies, local, state, and federal laws.
+Access to computer systems and networks owned or operated by Milligan College is voluntary and imposescertain responsibilities and obligations and is granted subject to college policies, local, state, and federal laws.
 Acceptable use always is ethical, reflects academic honesty, and shows restraint in the consumption of shared resources.
 It demonstrates respect for intellectual property, ownership of data, system security mechanisms, and individuals’ rights to privacy and to freedom from intimidation, harassment, and unwanted solicitations.

 Milligan College is a guest on the internet, and use of the internet through Milligan College facilities reflects upon the college.
 Accordingly, each user is expected to behave in a manner that reflects our commitment to be a premier Christian liberal arts college where Jesus Christ is exalted and excellence is the standard.